plger/scDblFinder/README.md

 ### Cluster-based detection

-`scDblFinder` has two main modes for generating artificial doublets: a random one (`clusters=FALES`, now default) and a cluster-based one (`clusters=TRUE` or providing your own clusters - the approach from previous versions).
+`scDblFinder` has two main modes for generating artificial doublets: a random one (`clusters=FALSE`, now default) and a cluster-based one (`clusters=TRUE` or providing your own clusters - the approach from previous versions).
 In practice, we observed that both approaches perform well (and better than alternatives).
 We suggest using the cluster-based approach when the datasets are segregated into clear clusters, and the random one for the rest (e.g. developmental trajectories).